 3. Carbon monoxide

 Carbon monoxide in your home is usually generated by fuel-burning appliances such as your furnace, water heater, clothes dryer, boiler, grill, generator, gas stove, and oven.
 While such appliances may not pose significant health issues with proper ventilation, they can be very dangerous in winter months.
+For instance, The case of carbon monoxide leakage is critical and involves a problem with your heater and other appliances.
+If you don’t know that your heater is leaking, you might not even know it.
+Carbon monoxide is a hazardous gas.
+When inhaled, it can be fatal.
+It is colorless, odorless, and tasteless.
 Carbon monoxide poisoning and death are very common.
 And in a modern home, it’s almost impossible to function without any of the appliances that emit carbon monoxide.
 So an alternative way to avoid the health risks of monoxide poisoning is to install a carbon monoxide detector to monitor your exposure to this gas.
 You can also find ways to use your appliances more safely, so keep this in mind.

 4. Tobacco smoke